tarantool/tarantool/doc/sphinx/book/user_guide_getting_started.rst

     $ ~/tarantool/src/tarantool

 The server starts in interactive mode and outputs a command prompt.
-To turn on the database, :mod:`configure <box.cfg>` it.
+To turn on the database, :ref:`configure <box_introspection-box_cfg>` it.
 This minimal example is sufficient:

 .. code-block:: tarantoolsession